-Matt LeMay is a multiple award-winning filmmaker, who writes, shoots and edits his own work.
-Matt is a innovator in the field of educational video and documentary film with a strong focus on contemporary and historical Indigenous issues.
+Matt LeMay is a bestselling, multiple award-winning Métis filmmaker, who writes, shoots and edits his own work.
+Matt is an innovator in the field of educational and curriculum based video and documentary film with a strong focus on the enviroment and contemporary & historical Indigenous issues.

 Matt is a dynamic public speaker and effective leader who has assisted numerous organizations, municipalities, and businesses with developing effective communication strategies.
-Matt is a luminary in the field of workforce development leading over 100 community based projects and been an active member of Workforce Planning Ontario, previously serving as the Provincial Chair and recently joined the Human Ingenuity Research Group at Western University.
-Matt is passionate about filmmaking, workforce development and exploring his Métis heritage.
+Matt is passionate about filmmaking and exploring his Métis heritage.
+Matt's Métis root ancestors are the Demont- Clermont families that originally hail from the Red River region of Manitoba and the Georgian Bay Métis Community.
 Matt currently lives in the Ottawa Valley with his wife Jennifer and his daughters Ella and Noa.

 Filming outside the Whetung Ojibwa Centre on Curve Lake First Nation, ON